HERBAL APPRENTICESHIPS AT INNISFREE

 - formulating strategies and treatment planning

-- dosing, contra-indications and safety concerns
+- dosing, contra-indications and safety concerns.

-WILD CRAFTING AND GARDEN HARVEST (Weather & time dependent)
+WILD CRAFTING AND GARDEN HARVEST

-Approximate harvesting schedule in 2017
+Approximate harvesting schedule in 2019 (weather & time dependent).

 Let us know who you are and how to contact you - name, age, sex, Email, mailing address, phone, and what session you are applying for.

-A few paragraphs about yourself (as much detail as you feel is appropriate): your background, where do you come from, what education and practical work experience do you have, have you worked in a garden before ?
+A few paragraphs about yourself (as much detail as you think is appropriate): your background, where do you come from, what education and practical work experience do you have, have you worked in a garden before ?
 What has been your experience of botanical medicine ?
 What do you want to learn - be specific.